d2l-ai/d2l-en/chapter_convolutional-neural-networks/lenet.md

 at each layer throughout the convolutional block is reduced (compared to the previous layer).
-The first convolutional layer uses a kernel with a height and width of 5, and a $2$ pixels of padding compensates the reduction in its original shape.
+The first convolutional layer uses a kernel with a height and width of 5, and then a $2$ pixels of padding which compensates the reduction in its original shape.
 While the second convolutional layer applies a same shape of
 $5 x 5$ kernel with no padding, which results in reductions in both height and width by 4 pixels.